rosielab/emojivoice/README.md

 * Zach - Male

 Current checkpoints and data can be found [here](https://drive.google.com/drive/folders/1E_YTAaQxQfFdZYAKs547bgd4epkUbz_5?usp=sharing)
+We have left an empty folder (`Matcha-TTS/models`) where we suggest storing them and where they must be stored to directly run our case-studies

 Too see per model (WhisperLive and Matcha-TTS) information and make edits within the pipeline see internal READMEs in the respective folders